 It’s important to spend your loan proceeds correctly if you want to qualify for full forgiveness.
-The SBA has established some very specific guidance regarding the use of PPP loan proceeds for those with income from self-employment who file a Form 1040, Schedule C. These loan proceeds may be used for the following purposes.
+The SBA has established some very specific guidance regarding the use of PPP loan proceeds for those with income from self-employment who file a Form 1040, Schedule C.

 - Mortgage interest payments* (but not mortgage prepayments or principal payments) on any business mortgage obligation on real or personal property (e.g., the interest on your mortgage for the warehouse you purchased to store business equipment or the interest on an auto loan for a vehicle you use to perform your business),

 - Business rent payments (e.g., the warehouse where you store business equipment or the vehicle you use to perform your business), and

 - Business utility payments (e.g., the cost of electricity in the warehouse you rent or gas you use driving your business vehicle).